Climate change and gender: Public opinion and actions

 A key enabler to climate change adaptation is access to useful climate information, however in Sub-Saharan Africa access to information has been found to be gendered with women having poorer access to climate information.
 In a study published in 2020 of smallholder sugarcane farmers in Malawi, it was found that more women than men do not access forecast information to guide adaptation decisions.
 Gendered access and preferences of climate information may be tied to varying marital status and well as education and literacy levels among women and men.

 Contribution to climate change – through emissions of greenhouse gases – is correlated to gender.
 A study on car use in Sweden, for example, found that men are likely to use the car more, for longer distances and alone compared to women, thereby emitting more CO_{2} (a greenhouse gas).

+In a survey conducted by the European Investment Bank on climate, men were found to be more sceptical about the impact of females in climate action leadership.
+50% of women surveyed thought that having more females leaders would make a difference, while only 45% of men thought so.
+The study indicated the biggest discrepancy in the UK, where 38% of men and 61% of women agreed that women leaders would effectively combat climate change.
+The European Investment Fund also discovered that businesses run by women had better ESG ratings than other businesses, spend more in renewable energy sources, and invest less in polluting businesses.

+Various research shows that nations with higher proportions of women in parliament are more likely to ratify environmental agreements and implement climate change policy, thus female leaders are more likely to favor climate action and sustainability.

 Vulnerability

 Disasters

 Disasters are unpredictable events that cause harm to people and damage to property, infrastructure, and the environment.
 They can be natural, such as floods, wildfires, earthquakes, hurricanes, or tsunamis, or they can be man-made, such as oil spills, industrial accidents, and terrorist attacks.
 Disasters can cause physical, psychological, and economic damage.
 They can also disrupt social networks, weaken economic systems, and cause a range of physical and mental health impacts.
 People affected by disasters may face displacement, loss of livelihoods, and disruption of education, among other impacts.
 In the wake of a disaster, governments, international organizations, and aid agencies may provide relief and assistance to those affected.